normen/obs-mcu/README.md

 #### Caveats

-Handling of MIDI device disconnects is currently not very graceful, you might have to restart the app when the MIDI ports change (or it crashes all by itself 🙂).
-Also you have to connect the MIDI device before starting the app.
-An update of the go-midi library to v2 should hopefully remedy this.
+Handling of MIDI device disconnects is currently not very graceful, it might take a while until the app detects changes in the MIDI setup.

 Theres afaict no way to get the "hidden" state of audio channels, so they will always display on the MCU even if they're hidden in OBS.
 As a workaround you can simply name these channels so that they appear all the way on the left and then press the "channel right" button until all channels you don't want to see are hidden.

-#### TODO / Future
+### TODO / Future

 Heres a list of planned features I might get around to work on: